 Senior Manager at Shamrock Foods

-As senior manager of BlueRidge, Adnan Maksoud is responsible for all daily, weekly and monthly reports.
-Throughout 2020, he has built a brand management dashboard that tracks and measures the performance of $750 million worth of brands.
-He also developed a weekly logistics freight rate scorecard to help identify opportunities, track rate changes and clean and organize data to show timeline and categorization of vendor modifications, calculating an annual savings of upwards of $450,000.
+As senior manager, Adnan Maksoud is responsible for all daily, weekly and monthly reports including brand management dashboards to track and measure brand performance.
+He also developed a weekly logistics freight rate scorecard to help identify opportunities, track rate changes and show timeline and categorization of vendor modifications.
 Maksoud possesses the qualities that make him known in his field, and is an invaluable member of his team.

 President, CEO, Managing Director